Skip to main content

 The Calvin Klein discovery set for someone whose taste you are still learning.
 The Dior Sauvage travel set when you know he reaches for Sauvage and you want the gift to feel complete.
 Versace Eros as a standalone bottle when you want something with presence and proper packaging.

-Buy the CK set, hand it over with a card that says “find your direction and tell me which one wins.”
+Buy the CK set, hand it over with a card that says which one you keep reaching for.
 After four mornings, he will know.
 So will you.
 That is worth more than any padded gift set in any price bracket.

 Find His Signature Scent